Graham Island (Mediterranean Sea): Recent seismic activity

-Significance
+To forestall a renewal of the sovereignty disputes, in November 2000 Italian divers planted a Sicilian flag on the top of the volcano in advance of its expected resurfacing.
+In a ceremony attended by Prince Carlo, Duke of Castro (a descendent of Ferdinand II) and his wife Princess Camilla, a marble plaque was lowered into the water, with Prince Carlo proclaiming that the island "will always be Sicilian".
+The marble plaque, weighing 150 kg, was inscribed "This piece of land, once Ferdinandea, belonged and shall always belong to the Sicilian people."
+Within six months, the plaque had fractured into twelve pieces.

 Scientific study

 The sudden geologic phenomenon was observed and studied by numerous scientists.
 Among the Germans were Hoffmann, Schultz, and Philippi.
 Among the English were Edward Davy and Warington Wilkinson Smyth.
-Among the French was Constant Prévost.
-Among the Italians there was Scinà Domenico (1765-1837) who published his observations in the "Effeméridi Sicilians" (1832, vol. 2), and Carlo Gemmellaro (1787–1866), teacher of geology and mineralogy at Catania University, who published "Actions of the Gioenia Academy of Catania" (1831, vol.8).

-In 2006, further study revealed Ferdinandea Island to be just one part of the larger volcanic cone Empedocles.
+Among the French was Constant Prévost, who visited the island with an artist, and presented his findings in the Bulletin de la Société Géologique de France.
+Among the Italians was Scinà Domenico (1765–1837) who published his observations in the "Effeméridi Sicilians" (1832, vol. 2), and Carlo Gemmellaro (1787–1866), teacher of geology and mineralogy at Catania University, who published "Actions of the Gioenia Academy of Catania" (1831, vol.8).
+In 2006, further study revealed Graham Island to be just one part of the larger volcanic cone Empedocles.